BOX OFFICE: 01497 822629

 Suicide is the biggest cause of death for men under 45.
 What is it that makes men vulnerable and what can we do about it?
 Jonny Benjamin, mental health campaigner and initiator of the #FindMike campaign which successfully located the stranger who had talked him down from a bridge, the Welsh politician and mental health campaigner Eluned Morgan and the musician Dizraeli talk to Benna Waites, Joint Head of Psychology for Aneurin Bevan University Health Board.
 Benjamin's book The Stranger on the Bridge was published in 2018.

 An exploration of the concept of neurodiversity and what it means to society and the public sphere to be genuinely accepting and inclusive of all people.
 Rhi Lloyd-Williams is Director of the Autact Theatre Company, fresh from a successful tour of her play The Duck, which draws on her own experience as an autistic writer and director.
 Jon Adams is Director of the Flow Observatorium, a charity campaigning for parity within the arts and society for every neurodivergent person.
 Guy Shahar is CEO of the Transforming Autism Project, a charity committed to empowering the families and carers of children with autism to optimise their life prospects and unlock their true potential.
+Matthew Briggs helps to run training and development programmes for the Ruskin Mill Trust.
 The panel will be chaired by Grainne O’Reilly, Principal of Ruskin Mill College.
 Grainne and her team provide day and residential places for young people with complex needs, especially autism and ADHD.

 Traversing the realms of science, politics, religion, culture, philosophy and history, Fernández-Armesto reveals the thrilling and disquieting tales of our imaginative leaps – from the first Homo sapiens to the present day.
 Through groundbreaking insights in cognitive science, he explores how and why we have ideas in the first place, providing a tantalising glimpse into who we are and what we might yet accomplish.
 The award-winning historian shows that bad ideas are often more influential than good ones; that the oldest recoverable thoughts include some of the best; that ideas of Western origin often issued from exchanges with the wider world; and that the pace of innovative thinking is under threat.